berklee-epd/mtec345-homework/wanlin-huang/final/README.md

 - How many examples does Wekinator need to actually classify well?
 Will four styles be too many or is that fine?

 **Stretch goals:**
-- Show on screen which style the model currently thinks you are playing and how confident it is
 - Compare the ML classifier against a simple rule-based version to see if training it actually makes a difference